We are currently closed for the season.

 The red, pink, and white currants are being used for White Pine jams and jellies.
 Black currants have a unique flavor and are often used for sauces to enhance flavor of pasta and meat dishes.

-Peas are a perennial favorite in a stir-fry, salad, or just raw.
+Pea pods are a perennial favorite in a stir-fry, salad, or just raw.
 Think about picking some when you come for strawberries!

 We will soon have 2 varieties of plums to offer – Black Ice and Toka.
 We are looking forward to using plums in some of the preserves.

 Our pumpkins come in all sizes and shapes.
 Come and get yours right out of the field and think about going through the corn maze that same day.
 Share photos of your carved or painted pumpkins to our Facebook page or tag us on Instagram!